 In order to trigger the establishment of the MA PDU Session:

-- Option 1:
+- Option 1: Re-usage of UE Requested PDU Session Establishment with Network Modification to MA PDU Session with a "MA PDU Network-Upgrade Allowed"

 This option re-uses the UE Requested PDU Session Establishment with Network Modification to MA PDU Session (see clause 4.22.3 of TS 23.502 [3]) with a "MA PDU Network-Upgrade Allowed" indication.
 The SMF may decide to establish the MA PDU Session based on the fact that the QoS characteristics levels of a certain QoS flow of the PDU Session that is being establish do not meet the QoS requirements from the AF.
 The SMF will then sends the appropriate ATSSS rules and N4 rules to the UE and to the UPF, respectively, to initiate the usage of the RSM.

-- Option 2:
+- Option 2: Modification of AF session setup and PDU Session Establishment procedures

 This option is based on the extension of the following procedures.

+AF session setup

-Extend the procedure for setting up an AF session with required QoS (see clause 4.15.6.6 of TS 23.502 [3]) with the following changes:
+The AF uses the procedure for setting up an AF session with the required QoS by sending an Nnef_AFsessionWithQoS_Create message (see clause 4.15.6.6 of TS 23.502 [3]) to indicate the QoS requirements for a given UE.
+The PDU Session is identified by indicating the proper DNN/S-NSSAI combination.
+The following changes apply to the existing procedure:

 - Step 1: instead of using UE's IP address, the AF indicates that the UE's GPSI to the NEF when it provides the related QoS requirements.

-NOTE 2: It is assumed that the AF knows (e.g. based on application level subscription) when to provide the QoS requirements for the UE even the PDU Session is not yet established.
+NOTE 2: It is assumed that the AF knows (e.g., based on application level subscription) when to provide the QoS requirements for the UE even the PDU Session is not yet established.

-Editor's note: How to identify specific PDU session, e.g. based on DNN/S-NSSAI, is FFS.

 - Step 3:

-The NEF temporarily stores the QoS requirements associated to the UE's GPSI and a flag associated to the GPSI is added in the UDM.
-Based on that flag, at PDU session establishment, the SMF contacts the NEF to retrieve the QoS requirements.
+The NEF temporarily stores the QoS requirements associated to the UE's GPSI and it triggers the storage of a 'retrieve QoS requirements' flag associated to the GPSI and of the NEF’s endpoint address in the UDM.
+This flag is later used at PDU session establishment by the SMF to contact the NEF to retrieve the QoS requirements.

-Editor's note: Alternative procedures and details of the flag in the UDM are FFS.
+PDU Session Establishment

-Extend the UE Requested PDU Session Establishment (see clause 4.3.2.2.1 of TS 23.502 [3]) with the following changes:
+The UE Requested PDU Session Establishment (see clause 4.3.2.2.1 of TS 23.502 [3]) is extended with the following changes:

+- Step 4: If the Session Management Subscription data is not available, then, as per current Rel-17 behavior, the SMF retrieves the Session Management Subscription data from the UDM.
+The SMF identifies the 'retrieve QoS requirements' flag in the UDM and the NEF’s endpoint address and retrieves the QoS requirements from the NEF.

-- Step 11: the SMF is aware that it the QoS requirements for a certain QoS flow of the PDU Session that is being established cannot be met.
+- Step 11: the SMF is aware that the QoS requirements for a certain QoS flow of the PDU Session that is being established cannot be met.
 Because of that the QoS flow is established with lower QoS characteristics levels.

 - After step 17: the SMF sends a PDU Session Modification Command message to the UE including an indication that, if the UE switches to MA PDU Session, then the QoS levels will be improved.

 After the UE receives the indication from the SMF and the single access PDU Session is established, the UE may decide to modify the PDU Session into a MA PDU Session by sending its ATSSS capabilities and a MA PDU Request indication.
-The SMF will then provide the appropriate ATSSS rules and N4 rules to the UE and the UPF, respectively, to initiate the usage of the RSM and improve the QoS provided to the UE.
+The SMF will then provide the appropriate ATSSS rules and N4 rules to the UE and the UPF, respectively, to initiate the usage of the RSM and improve the QoS provided to the UE (see clause 4.22.2.1 of TS 23.502 [3]).

 6.6.4 Impacts on Existing Nodes and Functionality